caltechlibrary/newt/newt.1.md

 model [YAML_FILE]
 : this will read the current Newt YAML file and run the interactive modeler updating the Newt YAML file.

-generate [YAML_FILE]
+build [YAML_FILE]
-: this is used to generate your SQL, PostgREST configuration and Handlebars templates based on the contents of your Newt YAML file.
+: this is used to generate your SQL, PostgREST configuration, Handlebars templates, TypeScript validation middleware, based on the contents of your Newt YAML file.
+The build action also also (re)creates your Postgres database, configure for use with PostgREST and compile the TypeScript middleware using Deno.

 run [YAML_FILE]
 : this will run the defined services in the application attribute of the Newt YAML file.